Over the years we’ve seen our fair share of creative portfolios. Some AMAZING portfolios. Others…well, not so much.

-DON’T Overload your book/site with every bit of work you’ve done over the years.
-Keep your portfolio concise .
+DON’T Overload your site with every bit of work you’ve done over the years.
+Keep your portfolio concise.
 A well-organized portfolio with 10-15 pieces of your best samples will always shine.

 DON’T Be outdated.
-Keep your book or website up to date with fresh and relevant work.
+Keep your website up to date with fresh and relevant work.
 If the work is more than 5 years old, it’s probably a good idea to leave it out.

 DON’T Be generic.
-Let some of your personal style peek through.
-Brand yourself by creating a logo, color palette and look and feel that represents you and carry it throughout.
+Let some of your personal styles shine through.
+Brand yourself by creating a logo, color palette, and look and feel that represents you and carry it throughout.